janiko71/aws-inventory/readme.md

 This python script lists all the main resources of your AWS account.
 This inventory may be uncomplete, but it should help you to find what I call "main" resources that are, in my mind, resources that should affect billing and/or security.

+> This is a brand new version, completely rebuilt from scratch (again).
+It may be quicker and a bit simpler to maintain, but the inventory may have sometimes less details than the previous one.

 Intended for personal use (even if I added some professional features like logging), and for only one account.
 For more information on multiple accounts, read the [wiki](https://github.com/janiko71/aws-inventory/wiki).

 This project provides a comprehensive inventory of AWS services used within an account across all available regions.
 It leverages multithreading to perform inventory operations concurrently, ensuring efficient and timely data collection.